Arugula Pesto

 How to store arugula pesto

-In the refrigerator: keep this fabulous pesto in an airtight container in the refrigerator for up to 3-4 days and feel free to drizzle in some more olive oil or water to loosen it if needed.
-Be aware: it will loose some of its bright green color.
+In the refrigerator: Keep this fabulous pesto in an airtight container for up to 3-4 days, and feel free to drizzle in some more olive oil or water to loosen it if needed.
+Be aware that it will lose some of its bright green color.

-In the freezer: you can freeze a batch of this arugula pesto for later!
+In the freezer: You can freeze this arugula pesto for later!
 Add it to a freezer-safe container or freezer bag and pop it in the freezer for up to one month.

 More arugula recipes?

 You can turn this healthy leafy green into several delicious meals!
-Check out this round up of 15 Arugula recipes.
-Below some of our favs:
+Check out this round-up of 15 Arugula recipes.
+Below are some of our favs:

 - Arugula frittata